WHAT IS IT?

 Gonorrhea is a Sexually Transmitted Disease caused by a bacterium called Neisseria gonorrhoeae that mainly affects:

 In Europe, it is the second most diagnosed STD behind Chlamydia in sexually active people between 15 and 29 years of age.
+The probability that you have been infected with Gonorrhea whether it has been vaginal, oral or anal sex is up to 60%.

 In men the most common are purulent discharge (more than 80% of cases) and alterations when urinating, such as pain, itching, more desire to go to the bathroom … (not all urinary problems are related to any STD ).